The Mission Nuclear First Water The Prototype Team Contact

 Permian Basin Land and Water Rights

-TexasNexus is engaging with major Permian Basin landholders and water rights holders whose regional infrastructure position is directly relevant to large-scale industrial development in West Texas.
+TexasNexus is engaging with major Permian Basin landholders, produced water operators, and water rights holders whose infrastructure position is directly relevant to large-scale campus development in West Texas.

 Nuclear Technology

-TexasNexus has evaluated advanced reactor technologies capable of supporting both firm electrical generation and industrial process heat applications within the operational requirements of a West Texas deployment site.
+TexasNexus has evaluated advanced reactor technologies capable of supporting both firm electrical generation and industrial process heat.
+Reactor selection is guided by deployment readiness, safety, operational compatibility with water infrastructure, and long-term site integration.

 TexasNexus engages with industry stakeholders and potential collaborators in the normal course of business development.
 References to organizations on this page reflect strategic relevance and active engagement.
 They do not imply executed partnerships, binding commitments, or formal agreements unless expressly stated.